SynfiniDLT/daml-tokenization-toolkit/README.md

 The settlement `OneTimeOffer` contracts are similiar to the `OpenOffer` contracts except that they can only be used once.
 It is possible to use a `OneTimeOffer` to propose a Delivery-versus-Payment (DvP) transaction with another party.
 In the example below, InvestorB accepts an offer from InvestorA and selects their account preferences.
-Subsequently, InvestorA would then need to apply their prefences and the settlement can be executed, in the same way as has been demonstrated in the previous examples.
+Subsequently, InvestorA would then need to apply their prefences and the settlement can be executed in the same way as has been demonstrated in the previous examples.

 ![Alt Text](./img/dvp_accept.gif)

+As with the `OpenOffer`, a `OneTimeOffer` can be used to instruct any type of settlement desired by altering the contract payload.

 ## Components